intuition-dev/mbMobile/APP-STORE.md

 ex hosting w/ S3:

       {
       "Version":"2012-10-17",
       "Statement": [{
          "Sid":"PublicReadGetObject",
             "Effect":"Allow",
          "Principal": "*",
             "Action":["s3:GetObject"],
             "Resource":["arn:aws:s3:::YOUR-BUCKET/*"
             ]
          }]
       }

 2. YOU MUST HAVE A DEBUGGER.
 You can't go without debugger for PhoneGap development and deployment.
 There are some platform-specific remote debuggers.
-Instead, we recommend to install http://http://jsconsole.com/ in the cloud, and edit the main layout.pug.
+Instead, we recommend to install http://jsconsole.com/ in the cloud, and edit the main layout.pug.
+Once on jsconsole.com type in colon listen

+      :listen

 Test that your debugger is working with any regular web page.